acefael/geojson/modules/daemon/readme.md

 and receives the response.
 Invoking a service means sending the name that the service is registered under in the daemon, followed by the service parameters.
-In the MSF, the daemon reads the service name and then directly goes to invoke the service procedure.
-The service procedure is responsible for reading the method parameters and for sending the response.
+In the MSF, the daemon reads the service name and invokes the service procedure.
+The service procedure is responsible for reading any method parameters and for sending the response.

 In bits and bytes: